collocations.org

 5. letter about your character/abilities

-They''ve taken up my references (= contacted the person who provided the reference), so they must be interested in me.
+They've taken up my references (= contacted the people who provided them), so they must be interested in me.

 a reference from your current employer